KaleyraVideo/VideoFlutterPlugin/README.md

 To connect the plugin to the Kaleyra Video system you will need to provide a Session object.
 The session needs a userID and a function returning a Future<String> with the access token for that user

+> [!IMPORTANT]
+> - The *userID* should aready exists in our service.
+Your backend needs to create it by invoking this api [create_user](https://developers.kaleyra.io/reference/video-v2-user-post)
+> - The *accessToken* should be generated from your backend by invoking this api [get_credentials](https://developers.kaleyra.io/reference/video-v2-sdk-post).
+Be aware that it expires.
+The callback will be called multiple times every time a new token is needed to refresh the user session.

 ```dart
 kaleyraVideo.connect(Session("usr_xxx", (userId) async {
     // get token for user_xxx